crkn-rcdr/Access-Platform/docs/creating_lapin_routes.md

 Lapin routes can access the database handlers provided by couch-utils in the `couch` property of the lapin context.

+### Generic requests

+Many requests will not require database-specific logic.
+[The DatabaseHandler class](../packages/couch-utils/src/DatabaseHandler.ts), which every database handler inherits from, provides many generic request methods.

 ### Queries

 Queries for CouchDB data may involve document get requests, Mango queries, or design document views.
 Unless a query requires interacting with more than one database, a dedicated method for the query should be added to the associated database handler class.
-See [AccessHandler#get](../packages/couch-utils/src/handlers/access.ts) for a simple example.

 ### Mutations of a single access object